-Gerardo Reyes, United States/Colombia, is the investigations editor for Univisión.
-Before he was a Miami-based Latin America correspondent and columnist for El Nuevo Herald, the Spanish-language sister publication of The Miami Herald.
+Gerardo Reyes, United States/Colombia, is the director of the Univision investigative team in the United States.
+Previously, he worked for El Nuevo Herald, the Spanish-language sister publication of The Miami Herald.

 While there he was part of the team that won the Pulitzer Prize in 1999 for investigative reporting.
 His works specialize in the coverage of drug trafficking, corruption, and concentration of wealth in Latin America.

 He worked for Colombia newspaper El Tiempo and magazine Semana.
 For his works in the press and television he has received the Maria Moors Cabbot award from Columbia University, the Peabody Award, four Emmys and the Ortega y Gasset and Editorial Planeta awards.